ErpNetDocs/tech/modules/crm/clientcenter/platform-settings.md

 In the case of sale orders, you must input a **valid** **SalesOrder.DocumentType ID**.

-This could be useful for separating orders made in the Client Center from those made in other places on the platform.
+This could be useful for separating orders made in the Client Center from those made in other modules.

-- The ability to easily generate **comprehensive business analytics** for orders made only in the Client Center.
+- The ability to easily generate **comprehensive business analytics** for orders made in the CC.

 ## JSON format definition